|Guess this little farm grows peas and makes teddy bears. This is so Tasmanian, a bit of humor in everything they do!|

-However, we must caution travelers that if big city life, major night life and the hum of activity is most appealing, Tasmania may not be the place for you.
+However, we must caution travelers that if big city life, significant nightlife, and the hum of activity are most appealing, Tasmania may not be the place for you.

 |View of the Huon River while driving south.|

 Oh, don’t get me wrong, Hobart is loaded with tourist attractions, lively entertainment and shopping.
-But, it may be less lively as some big cities when citizens are enjoying evenings at their homes cooking outdoors with family and friends.
+But, it may be less vibrant than some big cities when citizens enjoy evenings at their homes cooking outdoors with family and friends.

 |River running through the town.|